-D98508-P86715 KEEP THIS PO ORTION FOR YOU JR RECORD THIS PRO XY CA RD IS VA Y WHEN SIGNED AND DATED.
-DETACH AND RETURN THIS PO RTION ONL IFE TIN ME GROUP HOLDINGS, INC. For All Withhold All To withhold authority to vote for any individu nominee(s), mark "For All Except" and write t ial Board of Directors recommends you vote FOR following: Except number(s) of the nominee(s) on the line below. le 1.
-Ele Election of Class II Directors U - 100 Nominees: 01) Joel Alsfine02) Jonathan Coslet03) J. Kristofer Galashan04) Stuart Lasher The Board of Directors recommends a vote FOR Item 2: For Against Abstain 2.
-To approve, by a non-binding vote, the named executive of officer compensati on as discl osed in the proxy statement.
-0 0 0 The Board of Directors recommends a vote FOR Item 3: For Against Abstain 3.
-To ratify the appointment of Deloitte & Touche LLP as our indepe ndent regis stered pub lic accounting firm.
-0 0 D exactly as your name(s) appear(s) hereon.
-If shares of stock s uld sign the proxy card.
-If shares of stock are held of record etary.
-Executors or administrators or other fiduciaries who e -
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-Sign ature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+LIFE TI IFE TIME GROUP HOLDINGS, INC. The Board of Directors recommends you vote FOR the following: For Withhold For All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the Π Π number(s) of the nominee(s) on the line below.
+1. Election of Class III Directors U ).
+10.0 Nominees: 01) Jimena Almendares 02) Donna Coallier 03) John Danhakl 04) Paul Hackwell The Board of Directors recommends a vote FOR Item 2: For Against Abstain 2.
+To approve, by a non-binding vote, the named executive of fficer compensat ion as disc losed in the proxy statement.
+0 0 D The Board of Directors recommends a vote FOR Item 3: For Against Abstain 3.
+3. To ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm.
+D NO FE: In their discretion, the proxies are authorized to vote upor n such i other mat tters as ma y properly come before the meeting. shou uld sign the proxy card.
+If shares of stock are held of record b by a co prporation, the proxy of two or more persons, whether as joint tenants or otherwise, card should be executed by the President or Vice President and deceased stockholder should give their full title.
+Please date the the Secre tary or A Sign ature (PLEASE SIGN WITHIN BOX) Date Signature (Joint Owners) Date